carsweshau/POREquality/README.md

 ## Future development

+    * Ensure the new re-factored code accepts any ONT sequencing summary gracefully
     * Add PromethION support (physical flowcell layout, ensure compatiable with existing workflows, etc)
     * Simplify installation of POREquality via dependency management like [Packrat](https://rstudio.github.io/packrat/)
     * Add in bream log support for interrogation of drift voltages, etc.
-    * Refactor R code to use fewer packages and embrace data.table to enable key-value/set operations
+    * Refactor R code to use fewer packages and embrace data.table to enable key-value/set operations for performance

 ## Contributing